 Many people visit Orlando, Florida, every year — but you’re different.
 You’ve probably made up your mind to move here permanently.
 Maybe you have fond memories of visiting Disney World in your younger years, or perhaps you have a job lined up in the city.
 Or maybe you’re attracted to the Sunshine State for the warm weather and the low taxes.

 Regardless of your reasons, you’ve chosen a good time for your move.
 Orlando is booming.
 In 2017, the Orlando Sentinel reported that the city hosted 72 million tourists, making it a more popular travel destination than New York City.
 This flood of activity is driving rapid economic growth throughout the region.
 Record low unemployment, stagnant wages, and increasing property values put pressure on developers and city leaders to come up with new economic solutions.
 Things are about to take off, and you’ll be there when it all comes together.

-Find out what you need to know to plan your move to Orlando and learn more about the characteristics and features of Central Florida’s most popular urban area.
+Find out what you need to know to plan your move and find the best Orlando moving company that fits your needs.
+Learn more about the characteristics and features of Central Florida’s most popular urban area.

 Living in Orlando, FL: What to Know Before Moving to Orlando

 Orlando, with 280,000 residents, is located smack in the middle of the Florida peninsula.
 Its centralized location, flat open terrain, and reliable weather make it the perfect place to develop theme park attractions and vacation resorts.
 An international airport brings visitors in from all over the world.
 Before investors developed the area specifically to appeal to tourists, it was the center for Florida’s citrus industry.
 The climate is perfect for supporting citrus groves, but shifting conditions and fortunes sent growers elsewhere.

 As a new resident, you’ll get your chance to make your mark soon enough, but in the meantime, check out these advantages and disadvantages of living in Orlando.